CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter10/README.md

 ### Figure 10.1
-Distributions of diffuse and warm-hot intergalactic gas from [Martizzi et al. 2019, MNRAS, 486, 3766](https://ui.adsabs.harvard.edu/abs/2019MNRAS.486.3766M), using a color full-resolution of the original graphic from that paper provided by Davide Martizzi.
-For the book we selected two panels and converted them to grayscale.
+Distributions of diffuse and warm-hot intergalactic gas from [Martizzi et al. 2019, MNRAS, 486, 3766](https://ui.adsabs.harvard.edu/abs/2019MNRAS.486.3766M), using a color full-resolution of the original Figure 8 from that paper provided by Davide Martizzi.
+For the book we selected two panels from the uppr right and converted them to grayscale.
  * **Fig10_1_Martizzi.jpg**

 ## Revision History